Low-Glycaemic Diet for Acne: What the Evidence Shows & How to Build It

 What is the best diet for acne?

-A balanced, low-glycemic diet can help—but works best alongside other support.
+A balanced, low-glycaemic diet can help—but works best alongside other support.

 Should I combine diet with supplements?